 How often should you redesign your website?
 Most experts in the field would agree that about 2-3 years is the maximum lifespan of a website at most.
 However, what matters more than how often you are updating your website are the changes you are making and what goals want to be met based on the changes.
 If your site is not performing well or generating leads then it’s time to look into starting the redesign process.
 If your website is performing well but the design is outdated, maybe it’s time for an overall aesthetic refresh to your interface all while keeping the same content and overall strategy.
 In this article, I’d like to highlight some of the major signs it is time for a website redesign.

 It’s not responsive - Responsive design is the current most basic user-experience standard for any type of website.
 Since the vast majority of people now have smartphones and tablets it’s crucial that your website best displays on all screen size options available.
-Unlike a separate mobile website which only targets a certain mobile size range, responsive web design will allow your website to resize according to any screen size whether it be a laptop, smartphone or tablet.
+Unlike a separate mobile website that only targets a certain mobile size range, responsive web design will allow your website to resize according to any screen size whether it be a laptop, smartphone or tablet.
 Back in 2015, Google set the standard by saying they will penalize any website that is not responsive.
 This means your site will not be able to be found readily through Google Search which is bad news for any company online.
 If your website is not responsive, this is enough reason alone to start from scratch ASAP.

 Your competition's website is better - "Comparison is the thief of joy,” - Theodore Roosevelt.
 The sad truth is you might not realize how outdated your website is until you look at another company's site.
 The most obvious place to start is your direct competitors, both local and larger scale.
 Do they have sleek new responsive user-interfaces, all of the SEO best practices and keyword-rich content strategy?
 If your competition's website is better than yours in any of these areas then it's simply time to up your game online.